sthysel/arch-install/README.md

 ## Boot of USB disk

 Now boot of the USB stick, it will drop you into a root terminal, you will now:
-- make sure you have coms, wifi or ethernet using a USB dongle.
+- make sure you have coms, wifi or ethernet using a USB dongle
-- make some partitions, typically / and swap.
+- make some partitions, typically / and swap
 - format the partitions
 - mount the / partition somwhere convenient in the live bootimage
-- install arch base into / of the internet.
+- install arch base into / of the internet
 - chroot into the base image
 - do some system setup
 - reboot into your new arch system
-- continue with typical userland setup like a display manger, window manager and apps.
+- continue with typical userland setup like a display manger, window manager and apps

 ## Internet